Adaptive Huber Regression on Markov-dependent Data: Other Technical Proofs

 \subsection{Proof of Proposition \ref{prop3}}

 \begin{proof}[Proof of Proposition \ref{prop3}] We merely consider the case of $0 < \delta \le 1$.
 The proof for the case of $\delta > 1$ is the same with that for $\delta = 1$.
-Note that $\mc{T}_\tau(w)$, defined by \eqref{truncation}, is exactly the first-order derivative of the huber loss function $h_\tau$ in \eqref{Huber2}.
+Recall that $\mathcal{T}_t$ is the truncation operator with threshold $t$ defined in \eqref{truncation}, and $h_\tau$ is the Huber loss with the robustification parameter $\tau$ defined in \eqref{Huber2}.
 For each $1 \le j \le d$,

 Note that $\E[\epsilon_i|Z_i] = 0$ almost surely in Assumption \ref{asm3}.
 Write

 Next, we use a similar argument to that in Lemmas \ref{lem1}-\ref{lem2} to bound the deviations of $\nabla_j H_\tau(\bm{\beta}^\star)$ from their expectations.
 Break down the deviation into three terms as follows.